QNCNXW8R/FindRemainingValuables/README.md

 | 2 ~ 2.99 | N/A | Extractions | Reveal everything when there are only two extraction points left.
 This means immediately in the first few levels. |
 | 4 | N/A | N/A | Reveal everything immediately |

+### Notification

+- "NotificationSound": If true, enables the notification sound when the reveal is triggered (default: true)

 ### Controls